 - Principle of solidarity with the obligation to share profits and losses.

-In Islamic finance following financial products are existing:
+In Islamic finance following financial products are existing in 2023:

 - Islamic credit or loan, including the Islamic credit or payment card.

 - Islamic savings and Islamic placement.

 - Financing of companies by Islamic bonds, called Sukuk.